12 Science Trivia Questions People Always Get Wrong

 If you can answer 50 percent of these science trivia questions correctly, you may be a genius.

 You might think that this is a trick science trivia question.
 But, if you guessed that they weigh the same, you’re wrong.
 A pound of feathers weighs more.
 Why?
 Gold is weighed in the troy measurement system.
 Therefore, when you convert them both to a uniform system, a pound of gold weighs approximately 373.24 grams and a pound of feathers approximately 453.59 grams.
-Don’t miss these history questions that people always get wrong.
+Like this brain challenge?
+Check out these history questions that people always get wrong.

 Many may think the answer to this science trivia question is Mount Everest.
 However, the peak of Chimborazo in Ecuador is the farthest from the center of the earth.
 Why?
 The earth actually bulges at the equator because it’s constantly spinning.
 Since Chimborazo sits on top of the equator and right on this bulge, its peak is the furthest from the earth’s core.
 Mount Everest is the tallest mountain if you measure it from base to peak, but its peak is not the furthest from the center of the earth.

 Humans have known that the earth is round since the time of Ancient Greece.
 Many believe that it was in the early Middle Ages that some people said the world was flat.
-Here are some science “facts” that have been proven wrong.
+But like these other science “facts” that have been proven wrong, they eventually learned otherwise.

 Most people would say that goldfish only have a three-second memory, however, their memories actually last for several days.
 Goldfish have a classical conditioning learning procedure, meaning that when they are given food in association with another object they remember the two together—and that memory can last for days.

 You actually don’t just have five senses—many neurologists identify nine or more senses.
 Yes, there are the basic five: touch, taste, smell, sight, and hearing, but there are also multiple senses within each of the five as well as some others.
 For example, touch is actually made up of several “somatic” senses, including the perception of heat, pain, and pressure.
 Another is the organic sense, which is the sense of your internal condition such as hunger or thirst.
-Check out these incredible facts about basically everything.
+Want to learn more?
+Check out these trivia questions and these incredible facts about basically everything.

 The answer to this science trivia fact is yes, sharks can get cancer.
 And no, they cannot cure cancer.
 Unfortunately, many still believe that shark cartilage can cure cancer, leading to the killing of sharks.
 That’s false, and scientists now have proof that there are sharks with tumors.